Decoupling Reasoning and Confidence: Resurrecting Calibration in Reinforcement Learning from Verifiable Rewards

 \textbf{Evaluation Metrics.} We evaluate models from 3 complementary perspectives: we use accuracy for reasoning performance, ECE and AUROC for calibration evaluation, and PCE to assess over-confidence..

-\textbf{Hyperparameters} All models are trained with a global batch size of 256, group rollout size 8, for 5 epochs (approximately 120 steps).
-Evaluation is conducted with a temperature of 0.7, top-$p$ 0.8, and top-$k$ 20, following the official Qwen3-8B evaluation protocol~\citep{yang2025qwen3}.
+\textbf{Hyperparameters} For math tasks, all models are trained with a global batch size of 256, group rollout size 8, for 3 epochs (approximately 120 steps).
+For code generation tasks, all models are trained with a global batch size of 128, group rollout size 8, for 3 epoches (approximately 90 steps).
+Evaluation is conducted with temperature 0.7, top-$p$ 0.8, and top-$k$ 20, following the official Qwen3-8B evaluation protocol~\citep{yang2025qwen3}.
 Detailed training and evaluation parameters are in Appendix~\ref{apdx2}.